cristiscu/streamlit-erd-viewer/readme.md

 * From a Terminal window, run **`snowsql -c my_conn -f scripts/deploy.sql`**, which will (re)create a **STREAMLIT_ERD_VIEWER** database, will load the Python file in a stage and will create a Streamlit app from this file.
 * As an alternative, in a new database (and schema), create a new Streamlit app with the default template.
 Then replace the Python code with the full content of our **main.py** file.
 * Test and run the Streamlit app online.
+* You can share a link to this app with other roles or users.
 * To cleanup, delete the database with this Streamlit object, or run run **`snowsql -c my_conn -f scripts/cleanup.sql`** from a Terminal.